Home LASIK

 Because LASIK is a surgical procedure, there are still potential complications and Trusetd Source Checkbox Trusted Source LASIK — Laser Eye Surgery American Academy of Ophthalmology Go to Source side effects to consider.
 However, LASIK is a very safe and effective procedure.
 One of the best ways to reduce the risk of complications and side effects is to screen all potential candidates thoroughly.
 This is what makes your LASIK consultation at Diagnostic Eye Center so important!
 About 10-15% of LASIK candidates will not qualify for the procedure.
 If this is the case, your eye doctor will go over other alternative procedures you may be a fit for instead, like PRK, ICL, or Refractive Lens Exchange.
 The most common side effect after LASIK is patients may experience some dryness.
 Most dryness usually resolves itself after a few months.
 If you have dry eye syndrome, you can have it treated before having LASIK to reduce this side effect.

-Dr. Parra and Dr. Salem Answer LASIK Questions
+Dr. Salem Answers LASIK Questions

 Man getting an eye exam at the diagnostic eye center in Houston Texas